 They then referenced other social psychology studies and discussed their findings with retired members of congress on both sides of congress, including Bob Inglis.
 The implications for us are:

-- Give information that shows that more of their peers are open to climate solutions than they might think.
-Sharing what we know from meeting their peers will help, as will as sharing the outcomes of Sharman and Van Boven’s research.
+- Give information that shows that more of a persons peers are open to climate solutions than they might think.
+Sharing what we know from meeting a persons peers will help, as will as sharing the outcomes of Sharman and Van Boven’s research.

-- Continue doing what we already do well – use language that doesn’t threaten their tribal identity or make them defensive and give genuine appreciation for specific actions they have taken and for values that align with ours
+- Continue doing what we already do well – use language that doesn’t threaten anybody’s tribal identity or make anybody feel defensive.
+Give genuine appreciation for specific actions others have taken and for values that overlap or align with yours.

 Illustrating the first point, another former Republican Mickey Edwards says that “if people became more aware that this is not just a little circle of crazies on the left or on the right [and] it were more commonly seen that really Republicans and Democrats both kind of feel this way, I think that frees them up to not being worried about being an outlier.
 And no one wants to be an outlier – NO ONE”